EmberLynn/aljourney-game/README.md

-# Aljourney - An exciting adventure through algebra!(or it will be when we get that far...)
+# Aljourney - An exciting adventure through algebra!

 # Others
 Created and added this simple dialog box